nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### TaskList Component

-When the **ShowCommand** is being executed, it will retrieve a filtered list of task by the date that is define in the **ShowCommand** from the **TaskList** component.
+As **ShowCommand** is being executed, it will retrieve a filtered list of task by the date that is defined in the **ShowCommand** from the **TaskList** component.
-The filtered list will represent the schedule that the user has on that date given.
+The filtered list represents the schedule that the user has on that given date.
-The list is assumed to be sorted previously when the user adds/edits a task.
+The list is assumed to be sorted previously when the user added/edited a task.

 Below is a sequence diagram of what happens as the user wishes to see the schedule (timetable) for 25th May 2022: